 This Prospectus does not constitute an offer to sell, or a solicitation of an offer to buy, securities in any state to any person to whom it is not lawful to make such offer in such state.

 INVESTMENT SUMMARY

 INVESTMENT OBJECTIVE.
-The Trust seeks to provide a high level of income and total return potential.
+The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
 There is no guarantee that the investment objective of the Trust will be achieved.